📈 BRAND NEW: Get the 2025 Child Care Industry Trends Report 📊

 Many child care providers start as one-person operations.
 But as your business expands, you may need to hire employees to help take care of children enrolled in your preschool or child care center.
 This means your daycare center expenses list will get longer and more costly.

-Recent federal data shows that the average child care worker earns $28,520 per year, or $13.71 per hour.
+Recent federal data shows that the average child care worker earns about $30,000 a year, or $14.60 an hour.
 But many centers are paying well above that to attract good job candidates and to stay competitive with other occupations offering a higher wage.

 You’ll need to pay employees a regular salary plus their Social Security and Medicaid taxes.